mrpg/ego_builder/README.md

 # Citation

-When using any part of `alter_ego` in a scientific context, cite the following work:
+When using any part of `alter_ego` in a scientific context, please cite the following work:

 ```tex
 @article{ego,